awesome-rust-cloud-native/awesome-rust-cloud-native/README.md

 ## What can I do to help?

 In the short term, all we ask is your ideas, project additions, and feedback.
-You can provide these by finding, filing and starting [issues](https://github.com/rust-cloud-native/rust-cloud-native.github.io/issues), [pull requests](https://github.com/rust-cloud-native/rust-cloud-native.github.io/pulls), and [discussions](https://github.com/rust-cloud-native/rust-cloud-native.github.io/discussions)!
+You can provide these by finding, filing and starting [issues](https://github.com/rust-cloud-native/rust-cloud-native.github.io/issues), [pull requests](https://github.com/rust-cloud-native/rust-cloud-native.github.io/pulls), and [Discord discussions](https://discord.gg/799cmsYB4q)!

 This organization is our community's canvas.
 Let's paint it.